Some things we want to be very clear about:

 Fathercraft (and our legal entity, KZ Marketing, LLC), does, in some areas of this website, in emails, on social media, receive compensation from manufacturers and Amazon for purchases made via affiliate links (see more below).
 Here are some policies we thought worth sharing:

 - Our unbiased editorial standard is an incredibly important asset to us.
 So, we will never give a product a better review than we think it merits in order to try and increase our affiliate sales.
 We believe this is, first off, the right thing to do.
 As dads ourselves we hope everything we read is held to the same standard, and we don’t mess around when it comes to information about kids.
-Secondly, we hope to sell our own products to people who’ve found our website and read the free information we make publically available.
+Secondly, we hope to sell our own products to people who’ve found our website and read the free information we make publicly available.
 If we don’t build trust with the users of this site, that won’t work out to well.
 This is a more important goal than making money from affiliate sales, and we won’t compromise this trust to try and increase affiliate sales.

 - The revenue from affiliate sales allows us to create more high-quality content and give it away for free.
 One of our goals is to create as much high-quality, research-backed information for parents as possible, and give it away for free.
 Affiliate revenue is a way for us to fund the creation of this content without making our readers pay for it.